Kintulammi hiking and nature reserve

 Saarijärvi

-Equipment: Lean-to shelter, Campfire site, Wood shed, Dry toilet, Information board
+Facilities: Lean-to shelter, Campfire site, Woodshed, Dry toilet, Information board

 Ylä-Kaulamoinen